Starting to Write Your Novel

 - You’ll have access to additional Resources – uploaded PDFs which are collected in a dedicated area of the learning platform to support the teaching topics and provide useful reference material for the students.
 These include lists of ‘writing ground rules’ and lists of recommended reading.

-- You’ll undertake Writing Tasks set by Anna (at least two tasks per week) – plus ‘thinking’ tasks – designed to help students explore and understand the teaching topics and progress their novels.
+- You’ll undertake Writing Tasks set by Anna plus ‘thinking’ tasks – at least two tasks per module - designed to help students explore and understand the teaching topics and progress their novels.
 Students will share material with each other and the Curtis Brown Creative team in the forum, and can comment on each other’s work.
 Often the writing tasks will relate directly to students’ novels-in-progress.

 - You’ll have continued access to all of the teaching materials after the course ends so you can refer back to them at any time to help you with your writing process.